AllStarLink/ASL3-Manual/docs/config/simpleusb_conf.md

 ```

 ### pp=
 This option configures pins on a hardware parallel port to be used as inputs and/or outputs.
-When setting `chan_simpleusb` to use a parallel port for I/O, you must set a definition for the port address ([`iobase=`](../adv-topics/gpio.md#set-iobase-in-rptconf)) in [`rpt.conf`](./rpt_conf.md).
 Parallel port pins can be used for general purpose inputs and outputs, or they can be used for any of the COR/CTCSS/PTT signals.
 For general purpose, pins can be defined as an input (`in`), an output normally low (`out0`), or an output normally high (`out1`).

 Sample: